Procurement Glossary

 Exchange rate clause vs. currency fixing

-In contrast to exchange rate fixing, the clause enables flexible adjustments in the event of significant exchange rate fluctuations.
-While fixed rates allocate the entire risk to one party, clauses create a balanced distribution of risk.
+Unlike exchange rate fixing, the clause allows for flexible adjustments in the event of significant exchange rate fluctuations.
+While fixing assigns the entire risk to one party, clauses create a balanced distribution of risk.

 For purchasing organizations, exchange rate clauses offer strategic advantages in cost calculation and budget planning.
 They enable long-term supplier relationships despite volatile currency markets and create planning security for both contracting parties.